 To touch and feel our own tracking experience from the early days the HyperTrack team created an app called SendETA to let our friends and family track us live.
 SendETA became a great way for developers to test the HyperTrack tracking experience before integrating.
 Opening the source code of the app to developers helped them better understand the integration as well as reuse the code to build their own driver apps to manage their workflow.

 We are thrilled to announce the release of HyperTrack Beta to developers worldwide along with SendETA app to consumers worldwide.
-Now anyone can get access to our documentationlive demo of the dashboard experience and end customer tracking experience without having to sign up.
+Now anyone can get access to our documentation or live demo of the dashboard experience and end customer tracking experience without having to sign up.
 Once you sign up you get access to our SDKs & APIs for integration and a free trial pack of 10000 tasks.

 We have been pleasantly surprised with the kind of things developers are using HyperTrack for and are eager to see what cool things users do next.
 The HyperTrack team is standing by to support you.
 Happy tracking!